naodeng/naodeng.com.cn/content/posts/API-Automation-Testing/pytest-tutorial-building-your-own-project-from-0-to-1.md

-+++
+---
-author = "nao.deng"
+author:  "nao.deng"
+title:  "Pytest Tutorial: Building a Pytest API Automation Test project from 0 to 1"
+date: "2023-11-14T09:58:14+08:00"
-title = "Pytest Tutorial: Building a Pytest API Automation Test project from 0 to 1" date = "2023-11-14T09:58:14+08:00" description = "In this blog, we'll dive into how to build a Pytest API automation testing project from scratch.Pytest is a popular Java library for performing REST API testing, providing powerful tools that make it easy to write automated test scripts to validate the API'sbehavior.
-Whether you are an experienced test engineer or a developer just getting started, this tutorial will provide you with valuable knowledge about Pytest and API automation testing." keywords = ["API Testing", "Pytest", "API Automation Testing Framework", "API automation testing", "Automation Testing"] tags = [ "Building a API Automation Test project from 0 to 1" ]
+summary: "dive into how to build a Pytest API automation testing project from scratch.Pytest is a popular Java library for performing REST API testing, providing powerful tools that make it easy to write automated test scripts to validate the API'sbehavior. "
+tags:  [ "Building a API Automation Test project from 0 to 1"]
-Categories =  ["API automation testing", "Pytest"]
+Categories:   ["API automation testing", "Pytest"]
-+++
+series: ["Pytest Guide"]
+ShowWordCount: true
+---

 ## Build a Pytest API Automation Test Project from 0 to 1